 Group Video and Voice Calls

 WhatsApp voice calls and video calls are completely free.
-And now you are no longer restricted to just having one-on-one conversations.
-WhatsApp’s new group calling for voice and video lets you talk with up to three other people at the same time.
+And now you are no longer restricted to just having one-on-one conversations thanks to a new WhatsApp video feature.
+WhatsApp’s group calling for voice and video lets you talk with up to three other people at the same time.

 To start a group call, you will first need to call one person.
 Once that call is on, tap the little user icon at the top-right corner of the chat to add another participant.
 You can’t add two extra participants together, so just add them one after another.

 Every WhatsApp user knows that its groups could do with a few more features, whether to protect yourself from the incessant noise or to catch up with chats more easily.
 WhatsApp recently rolled out a number of improvements for group chats that address core issues.